 Exercise is proven to help manage stress and decrease anxiety, so integrating fitness into your daily routine will help bring balance and calm to your life during the holidays and throughout the winter.
-Stay motivated with these simple tips from fitness and nutrition Expert Kim Denkhaus that will keep you stress-free and cheerful throughout the cold season!
+Stay motivated with these simple tips to keep you stress-free and cheerful throughout the cold season.

 1. Bundle Up and Buddy Up

 When the weather turns cold, don’t let that cramp your workout routine.
 Throw on some warm garb and make a consistent weekly schedule to exercise with friends.
 Working out with friends is extremely motivating and forces you to hold each other accountable to make those workout dates!

 Don’t underestimate the power of little things, over time these small action steps can have a profound impact on your health.
 Take the stairs or bike to work, try to sneak in exercise and stretching whenever you can.
 Perform tricep dips off a chair, push-ups during commercial breaks, and calf raises while waiting in line at the grocery store.